scribe-org/Scribe-iOS/README.md

 - Change the selected noun and preposition annotation features to not require a the `Scribe key` to be pressed [(see issue)]()

+- Allowing a user to press or long hold the preview label for further information on what's being displayed [(see issue)]()

 ## Appearance

 - Create a version of the `Scribe key` that is appropriately rendered across devices [(see issue)]()